Own Your Life to Overcome Challenges

 What Does This Mean?

 I teach a lot about Personal Responsibility which is the most important concern you should have and develop, especially as an adult.
 It has everything to do with owning your own life and overcoming challenges.
-It’s one of the main components to prepare oneself for anything and everything that comes your way.
+It’s one of the main components to prepare yourself for anything and everything that comes your way.
 The key word here is “prepare”.
 When you intentionally work on your self-development consistently, searching, learning and growing, you inadvertently prepare yourself for unplanned situations that come your way.

 Obviously, when you are a child, you think like a child and act like a child.
 Responsibility for yourself is a foreign concept.
 It’s something you learn along the way since you’re not born with it.
 It’s not only being able to take care of yourself, which is important for parents to teach at age appropriate intervals, but there are many aspects of personal responsibility that surround your social intelligence and development.